menaaziz27/Zero-to-one/README.md

 - [] search index problem (auto index when creating db)
 - [] remove border from textarea
 - [] we're not using moment.js anymore now
+- [] style delete button in posts
+- [] delete button in posts fire event on the button only and not the span or icon tags